Henry F. Pringle

-Henry Fowles Pringle (1897–1958) was an American historian and writer most famous for his witty but scholarly biography of Theodore Roosevelt which won the Pulitzer prize in 1932, as well as a scholarly biography of William Howard Taft.
+Henry Fowles Pringle (August 23, 1897 – April 7, 1958) was an American historian and writer most famous for his witty but scholarly biography of Theodore Roosevelt which won the Pulitzer prize in 1932, as well as a scholarly biography of William Howard Taft.
 His work in the field of journalism reached many aspects of public and private life.

 Early life

 Pringle was born in New York City on August 23, 1897.
 He stayed in Manhattan throughout his high school education.
 He attended DeWitt Clinton High School, then located in Hell's Kitchen.
 Thereafter, he attended Cornell University in Ithaca, New York.
-Here began his career in journalism working for The Cornell Daily Sun.
-Pringle joined the United States Army in World War I, but too late to be sent to Europe.
+He began his career in journalism by working for The Cornell Daily Sun.
+Pringle joined the United States Army in World War I but too late to be sent to Europe.

 Theodore Roosevelt: A Biography

 Pringle stayed in New York to begin his career in journalism.
 He wrote freelance for papers such as the New York Globe, the New York Sun, and the New York World.
 In 1931, he published Theodore Roosevelt: A Biography.
-The book was unique in that Pringle did not shy from criticism of Roosevelt, depicting him with an adolescent judgment.
-For example:
+His book was unique in that it did not shy from criticism of Roosevelt and by depicting him with an adolescent judgment:

 The Theodore Roosevelt of later years was the most adolescent of men....Failure to receive the Medal of Honor for his exploits [in Cuba] had been a grief as real as any of those which swamp childhood in despair.
-“You must always remember,” wrote Cecil Spring Rice in 1904, “that the President is about six.”
+"You must always remember," wrote Cecil Spring Rice in 1904, "that the President is about six."

 The biography provided information that had been avoided in previous accounts of Roosevelt's life (including his autobiography).
 The book went on to win the Pulitzer Prize in 1932 for biography.
 In 1956 he published a shortened updated version.
 In 1939 he published The life and times of William Howard Taft (2 volumes Farrar, Rinehart & Company), authorized by the Taft family.